Tallahatchee Covered Bridge

 The Tallahatchee Covered Bridge (sometimes spelled 'Tallasseehatchee'), also known as the Prickett Covered Bridge, was a privately owned wood and metal combination style covered bridge which spanned a pond near Nances Creek in Calhoun County, Alabama, United States.
 It was located just off State Route 9, about 2 miles (3 kilometers) south of the city of Piedmont.
 Approximate coordinates were (33.887824, -85.626027).

 Built around 1900 (although some sources say it was built in the 1908), the 61-foot (19-meter) covered bridge was a rare construction of Multiple King-post truss with Town Lattice over a single span.
-The Coldwater Covered Bridge, also located in Calhoun County, has a similar resemblance.
+The Coldwater Covered Bridge, also located in Calhoun County, has a similar build.
 Its WGCB number is 01-08-03.
 The bridge was originally located near Wellington, Alabama and moved to its current location in 1975.
 Unfortunately, no additional information regarding the Tallahatchee Covered Bridge is mentioned since that period.
 It was shown on a list of covered bridges published by the Alabama Historical Commission in either the late 1970s or early 1980s.
 No date was on the document.
 There is a possibility that the bridge may still be in private use today although no specifics are currently available.
 It was originally maintained by the Calhoun County Commission.